Rise of the Northstar: 2022–present: Hiatus and new albums

 In February 2022, the band went on a hiatus following allegations of domestic violence against their bassist, Fabien Lahaye.
 The band had indicated that Lahaye had initiated legal proceedings.
-In December 2022, the band returned with the announcement of a new single, to be released in January 2023.
+In December 2022, the band returned with the announcement of a new single, which was released in January 2023.
 They also announced a new line-up, with a photo showing Vithia, Eva-B and Air One, along with new bassist Alexis "Yoru" Lieu and drummer Kevin "Phantom" Foley, both of metal band Hjelvik, the solo band of former Kvelertak vocalist Erlend Hjelvik.

-Rise of the Northstar announced on January 20, 2023, that their third studio album would be called Showdown, set to be released on April 7.
+Rise of the Northstar announced on January 20, 2023, that their third studio album would be called Showdown, which was released on April 7.
 That same day, they also released the music video for new single "One Love".
+The album was met with positive reception, and peaked at number 74 and 73 in France and Germany.
+Once again the band went on a two part tour in support of the record, the first leg was strictly a European tour, however during the second leg them made stops in Mexico and Brazil.

+In 2024 the band embarked on the Crank It Up Tour which lasted from March 21, of 2024 to May 25.
+In September of 2024 the band released the song 'Underrated', in collaboration with the US rapper Hyro The Hero in an aim to return to their musical roots.

 Rise of the Northstar announced on September 4, 2025, that their fourth studio album would be called Chapter 4: Red Falcon Super Battle!
-Neo Paris War!!, set to be released on November 14, 2025, which would include three previously released singles "Neo Paris", "Back 2 Basics" and "A.I.R.
+Neo Paris War!!.
+With this record the band aimed to surprise their audience they stated "are aim was to surprise our audience while sticking to our DNA, by bringing something new without crucifying the old.
+The era of Shogun No Shi is over, please welcome the super Mecha Falcon, symbol of modernisation of content and form, from the writing to the sound — Northstar is coming".
+The record was officially released on November 14, 2025, which would include three previously released singles "Neo Paris", "Back 2 Basics" and "A.I.R.
 Max".
+For the first time the band put some animated visuals in the music videos for “Falcon” and “Neo Paris” in collaboration with a company called Hotu.
+The band then went on their Europe Neo Tour which started November 4, and went till December 10.
+In the Summer of 2026 Rise of the Northstar headlined multiple French music festivals such as Xtreme Fest and Kate Fest.